laylabrassington/DNAm_genotyping/README.md

 - other necessary inputs: 1000 Genomes SNPs (gnomAD_filtered)

 ### Step 2.5:
-- rehead.sh : *if needed, adjusted sample names in individual .vcf files to match the filenames
+- rehead.sh : *if needed, adjusts sample names in individual .vcf files to match the filenames
 - can check if this is necessary using: `for f in *.vcf.gz; do echo -n "$(basename "$f"): "; bcftools query -l "$f"; done`

 ## Step 3: